brookep1/OpenYT3D/README.md

 Download Windows .exe: https://yt-dl.org/latest/youtube-dl.exe

 **The youtube-dl.exe tool can do more than just YouTube**.
 Check out it's notes for other sites it can retrieve fun.
+They have a very long list.

 ###Usage: